asibic/glassalpha/site/docs/getting-started/configuration.md

 Complete guide to configuring GlassAlpha for different use cases, models, and compliance requirements.

+!!! tip "New to GlassAlpha?"
+Start with the [Quick Start Guide](quickstart.md) to generate your first audit, then return here for detailed configuration options.

 ## Overview

 GlassAlpha uses YAML configuration files to define every aspect of the audit process.
 Configuration files are policy-as-code, enabling version control, review processes, and reproducible audits.